Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 nusa penida diving snorkeling

-Nusa Penida is a world class diving destination, with a living coral reef and a bustling marine life.
-The main stars of the island are the giant manta ray, the sunfish, whale sharks (not common), and huge tuna.
-There’s also a fake underwater temple, put there just for the tourists, but nevertheless cool to swim around.
+Nusa Penida is a world-class diving destination, with a living coral reef and a bustling marine life.
+The main stars of the island are the giant manta ray, the sunfish, the whale shark (not common), and the huge tuna.

 Unfortunately, when we tried to get to see the mantas, the sea was too rough to reach the Manta Point.
 The ride was very bumpy and even a bit scary at some points.